 In one meta-analysis of 24 other studies, researchers looked at arsenic, lead, mercury and cadmium, which are all heavy metals that can cause illness in humans.
 The researchers found that sweating was an effective way to rid the body of these toxins.

 I visited a place called Sauna Valley at Spa Castle in Dallas Texas.
 (You can read my full review here.)
 In addition to having all kinds of hot tubs and pools, the Spa Castle saunas are specifically devoted to helping visitors sweat out toxins.

-How Often Should You Take a Detox Bath?
+How Often to Take a Detox Bath

 It’s best to start out slowly and see how you react.
 Try one detox bath a week for several weeks, before you consider going to twice a week.

 As you eliminate more toxins from your body, over time you should feel better, not worse.
 Any residual effects you feel after a detox bath should become less pronounced, not more.